Quality Assurance Auditor Jobs in USA with Visa Sponsorship

 Which visa categories are most common for QA Auditors?

-H-1B is the most common path, though it requires winning the annual lottery.
+H-1B visa is the most common path, though it requires winning the annual lottery.
 Canadian and Mexican nationals with qualifying engineering or science degrees should consider the TN visa, which has no cap and can often be processed at a port of entry.
 Auditors with exceptional international recognition may also explore the O-1A, though the evidentiary bar is high for this occupation.

 What degree do I need for a QA Auditor visa petition to succeed?